 The Bespoke Club

-For sophisticated tailored suits for both men and women, pay a visit to the elegant Suntec City boutique The Bespoke Club, where you get to play fashion designer and customise your shirt or suits from scratch, choosing the fabrics and all the fine details yourself.
-There are over 5,000 premium fabrics from famous European mills like Loro Piana, Holland & Sherry, Scabal and Dormeuil to choose from, so you’re guaranteed to find something to suit your sense of style.
+For sophisticated tailored suits for both men and women, pay a visit to the elegant Suntec City boutique.
+At these tailors in Singapore you get to play fashion designer and customise your shirt or suits from scratch, choosing the fabrics and all the fine details yourself.

 Mohan’s Custom Tailors

-Tucked away in Far East Plaza, Mohan’s, founded in 1971, has earned a loyal following over the years, and for good reason.
+Tucked away in Far East Plaza, Mohan’s Tailors in Singapore was founded in 1971.
+It has earned a loyal following over the years, and for good reason.
 With an emphasis on quality workmanship, the team – overseen by founder Max Mohan – ensures your suit or dress will fit you just right.

-Get the Savile Row experience in Singapore with Kevin Seah.
+Get the Savile Row experience with this tailor in Singapore.
 There’s a huge variety of suit customisation options to choose from, as well as fabrics, buttonhole styles and specific stitching patterns.
 What’s more, you can find ready-to-wear items like designer ties, cufflinks, shoes, pocket squares and polo shirts at his swanky Boat Quay atelier.